synesthesiam/rhasspy/docs/usage.md

     * Add `-n <COUNT>` to control the maximum number of guessed pronunciations
 * `word2wav`
     * Pronounce a word (possibly unknown) and output WAV data
+* `text2speech`
+    * Speaks one or more sentences using Rhasspy's text to speech system
+* `text2wav`
+    * Converts a single sentence to WAV using Rhasspy's text to speech system
 * `sleep`
     * Run Rhasspy and wait until wake word is spoken

 ### Profile Operations

-Print the complete JSON for your profile with:
+Print the complete JSON for the Enlgish profile with:

-    rhasspy-cli info
+    rhasspy-cli --profile en info

 You can combine this with other commands, such as `jq` to get at specific pieces:

-    rhasspy-cli info | jq .wake.pocketsphinx.keyphrase
+    rhasspy-cli info --profile en | jq .wake.pocketsphinx.keyphrase

 Output (JSON):